kumatheworld/tracking-sanity/Datasets.md

     * [TOTB](#totb-iccv2021-globe_with_meridians-memo)
     * [TNL-2k](#tnl-2k-cvpr2021-globe_with_meridians-memo-octocat)
     * [TREK-150](#trek-150-iccv2021-globe_with_meridians-memo-octocat)
-### General caveats
-* **Don't optimize your tracker using test sets**.
-Doing this is not a good idea in any machine learning field.
-However in visual tracking, the smallness of datasets and the sensitivity of metrics make it conceivable.
-* Prepare well for the huge datasets!

 ## VOT [:globe_with_meridians:](https://www.votchallenge.net/) [:octocat:](https://github.com/votchallenge/vot-toolkit-python)
 VOT (Visual Object Tracking) Challenge is a competition that has been held as a workshop of ICCV/ECCV every year since 2013.
 Besides its main [short-term challenges](#vot-short-term-challenges), [long-term challenges](#vot-long-term-challenges) and multimodal tracking challenges have taken place recently.
 ### Common Features
-* Every dataset mostly consists of a **mixture of existing datasets**
+* Every dataset mostly consists of a **mixture of some existing datasets**
 * The datasets are carefully constructed and mostly recycled every year
 * Small
 ### Common Caveats
-* Since each dataset is made from existing datasets, **don't use them for training/tuning your tracker**.
+* Since each dataset is made from some existing datasets, **don't use them for training/tuning your tracker**.
 ### VOT Short-Term Challenges
 #### Features
 * Unique evaluation protocols and associated metrics of average overlap, robustness and expected average overlap (EAO, since `VOT2015`)